jonas1ara/Numerical-methods-fs/src/Monte-carlo-method-for-PI/README.md

-# Monte Carlo method for PI
+# Monte Carlo Method for π

 ![Monte Carlo PI](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e5/Estimacion_de_Pi_por_Montercarlo.gif/296px-Estimacion_de_Pi_por_Montercarlo.gif)

-# Monte Carlo Method for π

 ## Introduction
 This repository contains an implementation of the Monte Carlo method in the F# programming language to estimate the value of π (pi).
 The Monte Carlo method is a statistical technique that uses random sampling to obtain numerical results.
 In this implementation, we use the method to estimate π by generating random points within a square and determining the proportion that fall within a quarter of a unit circle.